 Beginning with the 17.02 release only BlueGene/Q systems are supported by Slurm.
 Support for the BlueGene/L and BlueGene/P systems has been removed.

 This document describes the unique features of Slurm on the IBM BlueGene/Q systems.
 You should be familiar with Slurm's mode of operation on Linux clusters before studying the relatively few differences in BlueGene operation described in this document.

 BlueGene systems have several unique features making for a few differences in how Slurm operates there.
 BlueGene systems consists of one or more base partitions or midplanes connected in a four-dimensional - AXYZ - torus.
 Each midplane typically includes 512 c-nodes or compute nodes each containing two or more cores; one core is typically designed primarily for managing communications while the other cores are used primarily for computations.
-Each c-node can execute only one process and thus are unable to execute both the user's application plu.
-Slurm's slurmd daemon.
+Each c-node can execute only one process and thus are unable to execute both the user's application plu and Slurm's slurmd daemon.
 Thus the slurmd daemon(s) executes on one or more of the BlueGene Front End Nodes.
 The slurmd daemons provide (almost) all of the normal Slurm services for every midplane on the system.

 Internally Slurm treats each midplane as one node with a processor count equal to the number of cores on the midplane, which keeps the number of entities being managed by Slurm more reasonable.